gurpreetsinghmatharoo/ui-asset-documentation/README.md

 It sets the window's caption to the text entered in the dialog text field, then destroys the panel (which automatically destroys all the elements inside it).
 Changing the window's caption is just an example, to show that you can retrieve the text field's text in the button script.

 ![GIF](https://i.imgur.com/kXsZi9q.gif)

+Of course, if you don't want the panel to be destroyed when the button is clicked, remove the `instance_destroy(myPanel)` statement from the script.